torrassam/biofire/README.md

-# IDH emergence from a vegetation-fires model
+# Biodiversity in fire-vegetation model

 This repository provides the code to model plant-fire relationship in the Mediterranean and Boreal communities, as in xxx.